Hari-viki/Python-assessment/README.md

 # Files in core/API sample
-create_account.json:  creating a new account.\n
+    create_account.json:  creating a new account.
-create_destination.json:  creating a new destination for an account. get_account.json: retrieving account details. get_destinations.json: retrieving all destinations for an account. update_account.json: updating an account. delete_account.json: deleting an account. incoming_data.json: sending data to be forwarded to account destinations.
+    create_destination.json:  creating a new destination for an account. get_account.json: retrieving account details.
+    get_destinations.json: retrieving all destinations for an account. update_account.json: updating an account.
+    delete_account.json: deleting an account.
+    incoming_data.json: sending data to be forwarded to account destinations.